 J. Gibson McIlvain Co. sources lumber from all over the world, and our connections enable us to acquire nearly any species of wood, whether or not we currently have it in stock.
 Our most popular miscellaneous woods include Alder, Ash, Birch, European Beech, Jatoba, Purpleheart, Makore, Wenge, Padauk, Afromosia, Philippine Mahogany, and many more, and we are always willing to accommodate special requests.
 Read More…

-Hardwood Supplier Nationwide
+Lumber Supplier Nationwide

 We ship using our own fleet of trucks from coast to coast and into the Hawaiian and Caribbean Islands.
 Our shipments are carefully packaged and loaded to ensure they arrive intact and on time.
 Depending on the type of order and the intended installation or destination, we will package and stage your order to make installation easier.